 The all-steel paddlewheel boat was built in 1914 – and was originally named Idlewild.
 The boat has served as a passenger ferry, a cargo ship and even a nightclub for soldiers.
-In 1962, the boat came to Louisville; it was renovated and renamed the Belle of Louisville.
+In 1962, the boat came to Louisville; and was renovated and renamed the Belle of Louisville.

 #6 Visit the Muhammad Ali Center

 More than just a museum, the Muhammad Ali Center is one of the best cultural attractions in Louisville, Kentucky.

 The center is dedicated to Muhammad Ali – the world famous championship boxer, activist and Louisville native.
 The six-story cultural center features a large collection of Ali’s boxing memorabilia, a theater and two art galleries.

 Additionally, the center details his efforts as an activist and an advocate for humanitarian causes.
 The cultural exhibitions at the museum focus on Ali’s six core principles of life: Confidence, Conviction, Dedication, Giving, Respect and Spirituality.

 The award-winning Louisville museum was founded by Ali and his wife and opened in 2005.